-Centre Furnace was founded in 1791 by two veterans of the American Revolution Col. John Patton and Col. Samuel Miles from Philadelphia.
 The furnace went “into blast” in 1792, and an ironmaking village grew up around the furnace.
-According to early tax records, General John Patton and his family, the first to live at Centre Furnace, made their home in a log structure.
+According to early tax records, Col. Patton and his family, the first to live at Centre Furnace, made their home in a log structure.

 Col. Miles was an entrepreneur and politician.
 In 1790 he was elected Mayor of Philadelphia, and probably never saw Centre Furnace.
 Col. Patton, however, had experience with iron making in southeast Pennsylvania and acted as ironmaster.
 In 1798 he sold out to Miles and retired to a farm near what is now Shingletown.